The Portfolio Surgeon

 What a Portfolio Surgeon actually does

-A Portfolio Surgeon intervenes when structure, not strategy, is the problem.
+A Portfolio Surgeon does not manage assets.
+The role is to intervene when structure, not strategy, is the problem.

 This work sits in the gaps between:

-- Portfolio construction and execution
+- Portfolio construction and trade execution

 - Treasury and investment decision-making